 We looked at sorting and clutter in the first part of this two-part series.
 This time, we’re tackling the process of sorting within three different sectors of your construction contracting business.

-Spaces and items
+Spaces and Items

 But here is the weird part, it is often best to organize by category, not by location.
 For example, the tools of your trade may be scattered throughout your vehicles, shop, storage area, and job sites.
-Getting rid of the clunkers (the clutter) and assessing the need for repair or replacement hinges on sorting, categorizing, and organizing according to requirement.
+Getting rid of the clunkers (the clutter) and assessing the need for repair or replacement hinges on sorting, categorizing, and organizing according to requirements.

 Another important aspect of sorting your spaces and items is getting everyone involved.
 Choosing a day or more to get things sorted with the entire staff participating has many added benefits.
 This article from the Refresh Leadership blog is a quick look at the how-to.